smucclaw/documentation/docs/developers-explanations.rst

 The blue (natural4-exe) and green (v8k) boxes are the subject of this section.
 The other system components corel4 and clara operate in parallel but are not the subject of this section.

 ----------------------------
-How The L4 interpreter Works
+How the L4 Interpreter works
 ----------------------------

 The Web Tool is intended to correspond closely to the encoded legislation and regulations, identified hereinafter as the “Natural L4” encoding in the high-level L4 controlled natural language.